-Using a hand saw for cutting tree trunks can prove to be quite a daunting job.
+Using a best hand saw for cutting tree trunks can prove to be quite a daunting job.
 Yes, a chainsaw will help you to do the job easily, but there are reasons why you need a hand saw.

 A hand saw is useful to cut down small or medium-sized tree.
 It’s also lightweight and handy compared to chainsaw.
 Furthermore chainsaws are noisy and you could startle your neighbors in the process.